elaraproject/elara-hub/content/library-plans.md

 Current progress: see [[Elara math optimization plan]](@/elara-math-optimization.md)

+Elara-math will use elara-array for implementation of n-dimensional arrays, however everything else (e.g. diff eq solvers, FFT, special functions, quadrature, etc.) is custom-implemented.

 In the future, do a "blank rewrite" - rewriting the entire library without looking at any reference github source code.
 Doing this often will help improve the code quality.

 Autodiff implementations to look at: